Fractional CMO playbook for AI infrastructure

 Consumer subscription companies do not break because the team forgot how to buy media; they break because acquisition gets asked to carry a retention problem.

-Cybersecurity growth usually breaks when the company keeps scaling claim-based marketing after buyers have moved into proof-based evaluation.
+Cybersecurity growth usually breaks when a company keeps scaling claim-based marketing after buyers have shifted into proof-based evaluation.

-For Series B and beyond data companies, growth usually breaks when the product is technically strong but the buying motion is too hard to understand.
+For Series B and beyond data companies, growth stalls when the product is technically strong but the buying motion is too hard to understand.

 Developer tools growth usually breaks when the company tries to market like a SaaS company instead of earning trust like an infrastructure layer.

-DTC e-commerce growth usually breaks when the business keeps managing marketing like acquisition arbitrage after the market has moved on.
+DTC e-commerce growth usually breaks when a brand keeps running marketing as acquisition arbitrage after the market has moved to margin and retention.

-Enterprise software growth usually breaks when marketing keeps optimizing for lead volume after the business has become an account-led, committee-driven motion.
+Enterprise software growth breaks when marketing keeps chasing lead volume after the business has become an account-led, committee-driven sale.

-Fintech growth usually breaks when the company tries to scale demand faster than trust, compliance, and sales readiness can support.
+Fintech growth usually breaks when a company scales demand faster than trust, compliance, and sales readiness can support it.

-Marketplace growth usually breaks when the company treats marketplace marketing as one funnel instead of two connected operating systems.
+Marketplace growth usually breaks when the company runs marketplace marketing as one funnel instead of two connected acquisition motions.

-PE-backed tech companies do not usually need louder marketing; they need a cleaner commercial system.
+PE-backed tech companies rarely need louder marketing; they need a cleaner commercial system the board and a future buyer can both trust.

-Post-acquisition tech companies rarely need “more marketing” first; they need marketing reconstituted around the new operating reality.
+Post-acquisition tech companies rarely need more marketing first; they need marketing rebuilt around the new business the deal created.

-A fractional CMO for vertical SaaS is most useful when the company has product-market proof but the market still does not know what category to put it in.
+A fractional CMO for vertical SaaS is most useful when the company has product-market proof but the market still cannot tell what category to put it in.

-Post-acquisition marketing is the cleanest reset window a company gets: positioning, agencies, team structure, KPIs, funnel definitions.
+Post-acquisition is the cleanest reset window a company gets for positioning, agencies, team structure, KPIs, and funnel definitions.

-Seed stage marketing is a positioning and ICP exercise, not a channel exercise.
+Seed stage marketing is a positioning and ICP exercise, not a channel exercise, and a fractional CMO compresses that ambiguity into clarity.

-Series A is where the company decides whether marketing is a function or a budget line, and that decision compounds for years.
+Series A decides whether marketing becomes a real function or stays a budget line, and that choice shapes go-to-market for years.